 - Dealing with a Data Breach

-- Timeframes – From the time a breach is discovered, the controller and/or processor has 72 hours to report it to a supervisory authority.
-Ideally, the supervisory authority will receive information on the nature of the breach, the type of data involved and how many people were affected.
+- Time frames – From the time a breach is discovered, the controller and/or processor has 72 hours to report it to a supervisory authority.
+Ideally, the supervisory authority will receive information on the nature of the breach, the type of data involved and how many people were affected within 72 hours.

 - Supervisory authorities – GDPR stipulates that all member states have one or more independent supervisory authorities who oversee GDPR enforcement and deal with any data breaches, should they occur.
 These authorities will then decide the course of action, as well as any penalties that may be levied against the controller.

 - Informing the data subject – If a data breach occurs, all those affected must be notified.
-Similarly to the supervisory authority, the data subject should be told of the nature of the breach, as well as any risks it poses to their privacy.
+Similarly to the supervisory authority, the data subject should be told about the nature of the breach, the information exposed, as well as any risks it poses to their privacy.

 - Data Protection Impact Assessments

 - Privacy risks – To adequately protect data, employees must know of any risks facing it.
-These should be identified via regular audits of data processing within the organisation.
-Addition
+These should be identified via regular audits of data processing within the organization.

 - New types of processing – DPIA should be conducted regularly, especially given the recent advancements in technology.
 Such advancements may include new means of processing data.
 Each of these new technologies should be carefully evaluated before use.